PySimpleGUI/PySimpleGUI/readme.md

 All buttons can have their text changed by changing the `button_text` variable.

+**Button Images**
+Now this is an exciting feature not found in many simplified packages.... images on buttons!
+You can make a pretty spiffy user interface with the help of a few button images.

+Your button images need to be in PNG or GIF format.
+When you make a button with an image, set the button background to the same color as the background.
+There's a button color TRANSPARENT_BUTTON that you can set your button color to.

+This example comes from the `Demo Media Player.py` example program.
+Because it's a non-blocking button, it's defined as `ReadFormButton`.
+You also put images on blocking buttons by using `SimpleButton`.

+    sg.ReadFormButton('Restart Song', button_color=sg.TRANSPARENT_BUTTON,
+                       image_filename=image_restart, image_size=(50, 50), image_subsample=2, border_width=0)

+Three parameters are used for button images.

+    image_filename - Filename.
+Can be a relative path image_size - Size of image file in pixels image_subsample - Amount to divide the size by.
+2 means your image will be 1/2 the size.
+3 means 1/3

+This is one you'll have to experiment with at this point.
+Not up for an exhaustive explanation.

 **File Types**
 The `FileBrowse` button has an additional setting named `file_types`.
 This variable is used to filter the files shown in the file dialog box.
 The default value for this setting is